kshre/PPN/README.md

 # PPN
 We provide the original implementation for "Cost-Sensitive Portfolio Selection via Deep Reinforcement Learning (IEEE TKDE 2020)".\
 Note that this library is a part of our main project, and it is several versions ahead of the article.
-The main difference is the decision making module, where we propose a new leverage operation that contributes a lot.
+The main difference is the decision making module, where we develop a new leverage operation that contributes a lot.

 ## Dependencies